Deepest-Project/README/README.md

 ## Welcome!
-Here are some descriptions for our git repositories.
+Here are some descriptions for our git page.

 ## About Deepest
 We are enthusiasts of **deep learning** from Seoul, Korea.
 Deepest consists of researchers/engineers from field/school with a wide rage of interests/backgrounds.

 ## About our Git page
 Our repositories mainly consist of **project implementations** and **paper reviews.**